Ris-rajeev/CloudNSure/Readme.md

 ## Step - 1

-### clone this repo and open the folder in vscode or your preffered IDE
+### clone this repo and open the folder in vscode or your preffered IDE and open three terminals

 ## Step - 2